pietg/incubationtime/support reduction/README.md

 All the confidece intervals of the paper were constructed by a version of the present support reduction algorithm.
 The manuscript can also be found on arXiv: https://arxiv.org/abs/2310.04225

+For instructions on how to use the R package Rcpp on Mac, Windows or Linux, see, e.g., https://teuder.github.io/rcpp4everyone_en/020_install.html.